learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

 ![png](index_files/index_14_0.png)

 You can see that this doesn't make a lot of sense.
 This straight line cannot grasp the true structure of what is going on when using a linear regression model.
-Now, without going into the mathematical details for now, let's look at a logistic regression model and fit that to our data.
+Now, without going into the mathematical details for now, let's look at a logistic regression model and fit that to the dataset.

 ```python